 As a wholesaler, you must take the title to the house or sell your interest in it.
 You cannot introduce a buyer and seller and then take a commission or any other type of fee.
 This would be considered brokering a real estate deal, and you must have a license to do this.
 It is against the law to practice real estate without a license.
 This is why wholesalers will assign a contract or use a double close to complete a deal.
 You also have to be careful about sending leads to other investors or real estate agents in exchange for a commission or fee if the property closes.
 This could be considered practicing real estate without a license as well.
 There may be some cases where you can get paid on a per-lead basis whether the property closes or not.
 Please consult an attorney for specific legal advice.

-How much money does a wholesaler make per deal?
+How much money does a wholesaler make on each deal?

 The wholesaler makes their money by charging the end buyer more than they get the house under contract for.
 How much they make varies greatly based on the wholesaler, the deal, and other factors.
 Some wholesalers may only make a couple of thousand dollars on each deal while others could make $200,000 on a large multi-million dollar deal.
 I buy a lot of houses from wholesalers, and some are happy with $5,000 per deal while others make $10,000 to $20,000 per deal.
 The wholesalers making more money per deal have a large buyer’s list and often can get buyers to pay more than their asking price.

 How much money do wholesalers make?